-Andrews University takes the safety of its student seriously.
+Andrews University takes the safety of its students seriously.
 Signs identifying emergency protocol are posted throughout buildings.
 Instructors will provide guidance and direction to students in the classroom in the event of an emergency affecting that specific location.
 It is important that you follow these instructions and stay with your instructor during any evacuation or sheltering emergency.

-Please Note: The instructor reserves the right to revise the syllabus, with the consensus of the class, at any time during the semester for the benefit of the learning process.
-The up-to-date Course Description for this course may be found at www.learninghub.andrews.edu.
+The instructor reserves the right to revise the syllabus, with the exception of class requirements, in consultation with the class, for the benefit of the learning process.